alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 $CTA

-[Question for SME: Who should someone contact to find out about exemptions]
+[Question for SME: Who should someone contact to find out about exemptions?]

 ###Making an online notification